 (651) 209-9900, x35

 Outdoor Leaders and Internships

-Adventures may be day events with local Minnesota students paddling down the Mississippi River or extended wilderness trips in the Boundary Waters, Apostle Islands, Yellowstone and many other spectacular destinations throughout the U.S.
+Adventures consist of day events with local students paddling down the Mississippi River or extended wilderness trips in the Boundary Waters, Apostle Islands, Yellowstone and many other spectacular destinations.

 Wilderness Inquiry is all about access, inclusion and opportunity.
-Outdoor Leaders are responsible for organizing and leading rigorous trips that include canoeing, kayaking and hiking.
+Programs operate in a manner that facilitates full participation by everyone, including people of all ages, backgrounds and abilities.
+Outdoor Leaders are responsible for organizing and leading outdoor adventures that include canoeing, kayaking and hiking.
 Over the course of a single trip, Leaders will embrace many roles including educator, guide, leader and more.
 Seasonal positions are offered from May through October with potential opportunities for continued work throughout the winter.
-A 10-day staff training conducted in early June provides skills in leadership, risk management, canoeing and camp skills.
+A 7-day staff training conducted in early June provides skills in leadership, risk management, camp skills, and disability training.
 Explore all job opportunities and apply online.

 808 14th Ave.
 SE

 Therapeutic Community Life Sharing Work Opportunities: Coworkers (specializing in crafts, dairy work, elder care, farming & gardening, weaving, and the wood workshop), House Parents, House & Workshop Leaders, and Service Volunteers